 Patients with missing teeth or gaps between the teeth are good candidates for a dental bridge procedure.

 A dental bridge procedure is not recommended for patients who have decayed teeth around their missing tooth.
 These teeth will be a foundation for the bridge, so they need to be perfectly healthy.
 Patients suffering from any gum disease will also need to get it treated first before the dental bridge can be applied.
 If the patient has more than 3 missing teeth, a fixed or removable partial denture would be more appropriate.

 It’s a good idea for patients to have dental x-rays before going overseas for treatment.
 Patients can also request information on the different types of materials which can be used for the bridge, before making a choice.

-The dental bridge procedure is usually performed under local anaesthesia.
-Once the anaesthesia kicks in, the surgeon will begin to work on the two surrounding teeth, which will make up the base for the new dental bridge.
+The dental bridge procedure is usually performed under local anesthesia.
+Once the anesthesia kicks in, the surgeon will begin to work on the two surrounding teeth, which will make up the base for the new dental bridge.
 These teeth are called abutment teeth.
-The abutment teeth will then be reduced, so that the dental bridge can later be cemented in place.
-A temporary cap or crown is then placed over the abutment teeth, until the permanent dental bridge is created by a dental technician.
+The abutment teeth will then be reduced so that the dental bridge can later be cemented in place.
+A temporary cap or crown is then placed over the abutment teeth until a dental technician creates the permanent dental bridge.

 During the second appointment, the temporary caps are removed and the newly-made, permanent bridge is tested.
 Refinements are made at this point.
 The patient needs to be able to chew and speak properly with the bridge in place.
 Once the patient is satisfied with the result, the dental bridge is fixed in place by using dental cement.